 By now you've no doubt heard about Domain Authority (DA), a key performance indicator from Moz that predicts the search performance of a website.
-For years, professional SEO experts and digital marketing specialists have used Domain Authority in their SEO strategies, ongoing efforts, and reporting to clients and internal teams as an indicator of a website's organic success / failure.
+For years, SEO experts and digital marketing specialists have used Domain Authority in their SEO strategies, ongoing efforts, and reporting to clients and internal teams as an indicator of a website's organic success / failure.
 Essentially, a higher DA means that a website has a higher chance of ranking in search engine results.
 There are a bunch of factors going into the algorithm of how DA is calculated, including the quality of inbound links (links pointing to a website).

 It's been quite awhile since Moz has updated Domain Authority, but starting on Tuesday, March 5th, 2019, Moz has rolled out it's first major update in years.
 From the data Moz uses to the consistency of the updates in DA, it's all changing.

-What's New with Domain Authority?
+What's New With Domain Authority?

 Moz has incorporated a few new facets to calculating Domain Authority.
 We wanted to break them down at a high level.